shakir85/csv_loader/README.md

 ## About

 Python program to unzip locally hosted archive file and then load a specific CSV file to MySQL table.
-This program is intended to demonstrate the concept of data extracting and loading tasks.
-The program is strcutured to handle a historical real estate prices data set of Sacramento county, California.
+The program is intended to demonstrate the concept of data extraction and loading tasks.
+The program is designed to handle a historical real-estate prices data of Sacramento county, California.
 However, the script can be altered to manage similar data extraction jobs.
-The program assumes that the user already has the read & write permissions to `HOME` directory and to MySQL DB Server.
+The program assumes that the user already has read & write permissions to `HOME` directory and to MySQL DB Server.

 ## Program Approach

 _How to tackle the problem and why?_

-The approach is to dump the unzipped content to a temporary folder on disk, do the database insert task, and then get rid of the temp folder to eliminate redundant data on disk.
+The approach is to unzip the archive into a temporary folder on disk, insert the intended CSV file into MySQL table, and finally get rid of the temp folder to eliminate redundant data on disk.

-Writing unzipped content to a disk rather than holding them in memory via using `StringIO` and `BytesIO` streams seems less efficient, but that's not true from memory management point of view.
+Unzipping the archive to a disk rather than holding the data in memory via using `StringIO` and `BytesIO` streams seems less efficient, but that's not true from memory management point of view.

 Holding intermediate data on memory will fail for the following reasons:

-- Server instances will run out of memory with huge data sets.
+- Server instances could run out of memory when working with huge data sets.
-- Risk of cost-increase when working on cloud instance (i.e. AWS EC2) while memory auto-scaling is enabled.
+- Risk of cost-increase when executing the program on cloud instance (i.e. AWS EC2) when memory auto-scaling is enabled.
 - Disks are cheaper than memory in terms of cost & failures, as long as proper configurations of distributed storage and distributed filesystem on place.
 - Unzipping files on disk allows us to chain multiple files unzipping-tasks in a single program run.